Evaluation of prescribing rationality for rheumatoid arthritis patients at a regional hospital in Indonesia

 References

-Schwinghammer TL, DiPiro JT, Ellingrod V, DiPiro C V. DiPiro’s Pharmacotherapy Handbook.
+Schwinghammer TL, DiPiro JT, Ellingrod V, DiPiro CV.
+DiPiro's Pharmacotherapy Handbook.
 12th ed.
-McGraw-Hill Education; 2023.
+New York: McGraw-Hill Education; 2023.

 Published